 Anyone who has accidentally broken this type of door will know that it is not truly hollow.
 A fiberboard honeycomb structure inside the door provides strength so that the door does not bend or warp.

 All hollow core doors are interior.
 They are inappropriate for exterior use because intruders could easily punch through the thin surfaces with a screwdriver, hammer, or even with a fist.
 Additionally, hollow core doors are not weather resistant.

 - Hollow core doors are lightweight, making them easy to transport

 One compromise may be solid core doors, which have a heavy, solid fiberboard interior and a wood veneer exterior.
 Solid core doors are just as good at slowing sound transmission as solid wood doors but for less cost.

+But reality and money both dictate that hollow core doors have legitimate usages in the modern home.
+One aspect of this reality is that, if you are replacing all interior doors, you have a lot of replacing to do.
+To replace every door with a solid wood or even a solid core door might cost far more than you are willing to spend.
 Even in a small house, you may have as many as eight to ten interior doors.
 Using hollow core doors can save you hundreds of dollars and vast amounts of time, as opposed to installing solid wood doors.

 Because hollow core doors are so light, they are easy to install, even for one person.
 They are simple to move into the house, and then from room to room.
 Once inside the room, their light weight aids in hanging the door on the hinges.
 You can hold the door with one hand while screwing the door into place with the other hand.